amir-abdi/artisynth-rl/README.md

 `artisynth -model artisynth.models.lumbarSpine.RlLumbarSpineModel`

-## Running
+## Run and Train

-### Step 1
-Run ArtiSynth with the following arguments for the point-to-point toy environment:
+Once you have the keras-rl library installed, to train the point2point reaching toy project, run:

+    bash run_files/point2point.sh

+This will fire up ArtiSynth with the RlPoint2PointModel instantiated and starts training.
+Change the `artisynth-args` argument to initiate different models.

+You can also run ArtiSynth separately by executing the command:

-    artisynth -model artisynth.models.rl.PointModelGenericRl \
+    artisynth -model artisynth.models.rl.RlPoint2PointModel \
-        [ -port 7024 -num 6 -demoType 2 -muscleOptLen 0.1 -radius 5 ] \
+        [ -port 8080 -num 6 -demoType 2d -muscleOptLen 0.1 -radius 5 ] \
         -play -noTimeline

-Or run with the following for the LumbarSpine environment:
+And then run the `point2point.sh` bash file with `init-artisynth=false`.
+Make sure to set the `port` argument to the same port where you are running ArtiSynth.

+You can train the LumbarSpine model by running `bash run_files/lumbarspine.sh`.
+Similarly, ArtiSynth can be independently initiated with the LumbarSpine model by running:

-    artisynth -model artisynth.models.lumbarSpine.RlLumbarSpineModel \
+    artisynth -model artisynth.models.rl.RlLumbarSpineModel \
-        [ -port 7024 ]
+        [ -port 8080  ] \
         -play -noTimeline

-Or to run the angular version:

-    artisynth -model artisynth.models.lumbarSpine.RlInvLumbarSpineAngular \
-            [ -port 7024 ]
-            -play -noTimeline

-where
-- `port` is the port number for the tcp socket and should match the port set in `src/point_model2d_naf_main.py`,
-- `num` sets the number of muscles in the model,
-- `demoType` defines the dimensionality of the model and support 2 (for 2D) and 3 (for 3D) models.
-In the 3D model.
-When `demoType` is set to 3 (3D), `num` is ignored and the model is predefined to have 8 muscles.
-- `MuscleOptLen` defines the optimal lengths of muscles at which the apply no force on the particle.
-- `radius` defines the radius of the circle on the perimeter of which the muscles are arranged.
-- `play` hints artisynth to play immediately after loading the model.
-- `noTimeline` removes the timeline from artisynth as it has no use for our reinforcement learning cause.

-### Step 2 - Training
-Run `src/point_model2d_naf_main.py` with the same environment parameters such as `NUM_MUSCLES`, `PORT`, and `DOF_OBSERVATIONS`.

 Training results and logs are stored in 4 directories, namely